mabrek/mabrek.github.io/_drafts/statistics-for-monitoring-load-testing.md

 ![connected clients marked cut]({{ site.url }}/img/aspm/connected-clients-cut.png)

 I've cut two adjacent ranges from whole time of the test divided by the point when arrival rate of clients slows down.
 As we'll see later it's not that important to find that point in time exactly.
-Now we have two time ranges (good and bad) to compare and the whole set of metrics gathered.
+Now we have two time ranges ("good" and "bad") to compare and the whole set of metrics gathered.
 Let's find what's broken in the second time range by comparing it to the first.

 ### Data Filtration